 Number of NCARB Certified Architects Reaches All-Time High

 In 2016, more than 42,000 architects held an active NCARB Certificate—the highest number on record and a 4 percent increase from the previous year.
 This credential facilitates reciprocal licensure across the United States and enables U.S. architects to earn licenses in Australia, Canada, Mexico, and New Zealand.
-Certified architects also have access to free continuing education opportunities through NCARB’s Monograph Series.
+Certified architects also have access to free continuing education opportunities through NCARB’s Continuum Education Program.

 NCARB’s Community Continues to Grow